DocHub-ULB/DocHub/README.md

 Dependencies
 ============

-You'll need everything that is in requirements.txt (don't worry, pip will do it for you) You will also need to install poppler (the binary 'pdftotext') and GraphicsMagick (the binary 'gm') using your distribution packages.
+You'll need everything that is in requirements.txt (don't worry, pip will do it for you).

+You will also need to install poppler (the binary 'pdftotext') and GraphicsMagick (the binary 'gm') using your distribution packages.

+For exemple:

+    sudo apt-get install poppler-utils graphicsmagick

 Installation
 ============